joana-pinto/volis-ml-case-study/README.md

-# Volis Case Study - Machine Learning
+# Machine Learning Case Study: Clustering Higher Education Institutions

+# Summary

-This project presents an exploratory data analysis (EDA) and clustering study of higher education institutions using the **Volis dataset**.
+Clustering analysis of higher education institutions using machine learning techniques.

+Applied exploratory data analysis (EDA), preprocessing, and K-Means clustering to identify structural patterns in academic and financial data.

+Key insight: academic profile variables showed stronger association with outcomes than financial factors.

-The goal is to identify structural patterns across institutions and explore how institutional characteristics relate to academic outcomes such as graduation rates.
+This project applies unsupervised machine learning to cluster institutions and understand how their characteristics relate to academic outcomes such as graduation rates.

+---

+# Context

 This project was developed as part of the course: